-Coinsurance is the percentage of eligible expenses paid by the plan for out-of-network care.
+Coinsurance is the percentage of eligible expenses you pay for out-of-network care.
 Generally, the plan pays 70% of eligible expenses after the annual deductible; you pay the remaining 30% until your share of expenses reaches the out-of-pocket maximum.
 The plan's benefit is based on the plan allowance.
 In addition to your 30% share, you pay any amount above the plan allowance.

-Out-of-Network, Out-of-Pocket Maximum Protects You
+Out-of-Pocket Maximum Protects You

-The plan protects you from costly medical expenses by limiting your annual out-of-pocket costs for out-of-network care.
+The plan protects you from costly medical expenses by limiting your annual out-of-pocket costs for both in-network and out-of-network care.

-When the out-of-pocket expenses for one person reach the out-of-network, out-of-pocket maximum, the plan pays 100% of the eligible out-of-network expenses for that person for the remainder of that calendar year.
+When the out-of-pocket expenses for one person reach the out-of-pocket maximum, the plan pays 100% of the eligible expenses for that person for the remainder of that calendar year.
 The eligible expenses of all covered family members are combined to determine when you have met the family out-of-pocket maximum.
 However, no one family member may contribute more than the individual out-of-pocket maximum amount.

-Your annual out-of-network, out-of-pocket maximum is \$2,000 for an individual, \$4,000 for a family.
+Your annual in-network out-of-pocket maximum is \$2,000 for an individual/\$4,000 for a family (including eligible Mental Health expenses covered through ATAP).
+Your annual out-of-network maximum is \$3,000 for an individual/\$6,000 for a family (including eligible Mental Health expenses covered through ATAP).